AYMANE-JOUHARI/Scaling-Laws-in-Graph-Neural-Networks/README.md

 - The contributors and researchers who inspired this work
 - The open-source community for providing excellent tools and frameworks

-## Contributing

-We welcome contributions to this project!
-If you'd like to contribute:

-1. Fork the repository
-2. Create a new branch for your feature or fix
-3. Commit your changes and submit a pull request

 ## License